How to Design a Suit for Your Body Type

 - A deeper button stance will create a stronger “V” shape, accentuating the chest and masking the belly (there’s also an adjustment to “pull in” the bottom of the jacket so it doesn’t “hang” or “flare” off the stomach)

 - For heavy guys, fit is that much more important, both in presentation and in comfort.
 Yes you can wear a slim fit, but certain areas need more allowance (such as the lats, love handles, hips, and thighs) so you should tread carefully, as naturally your body will put more strain on the fabric.
-This is where try-on garments make a world of difference.

 - Avoid belts, side-adjusters are your new best friend.